Compute-Optimal Quantization-Aware Training: Optimal QAT Compute Allocation

-To study how loss changes for different combinations of QAT/FP training length, we train models of different sizes, different FP stage token counts ($\Dfp$), QAT token counts ($\Dqat$), and different QAT bit widths $B$.
+To study how loss changes for different combinations of QAT/FP training length, we train models of different sizes ($N$), different FP stage token counts ($\Dfp$), QAT token counts ($\Dqat$), and different QAT bit widths ($B$).
 For the smallest model (\GetVar{modelParams74} parameters), we conduct experiments from \GetVar{analyzed86Min} to \GetVar{analyzed86Max} total tokens, while for the largest model (\GetVar{modelParams816} parameters), we conduct experiments from \GetVar{analyzed759Min} to \GetVar{analyzed759Max} total tokens.
 We focus primarily on 1-, 2-, 4-, and 6-bit quantization widths.
-Token counts and QAT fractions for our experiments are reported in \appref{app:exp_token_counts}.
+Full description of our experimental setup is described in \appref{app:experimental-context-app}, and token counts and QAT fractions used are reported in \appref{app:exp_token_counts}.
 We also verify that the obtained post-QAT models maintain reasonable accuracy and present a comparison to full-precision models in \appref{app:qat-performance}.
 Specifically, our 4- and 6-bit setups achieve quality close to that of the full-precision model for the same total token count, and the drop in quality for 1- and 2-bit is reasonable.

-The main objective of this study is to determine the optimal QAT fraction $f^*$---the fraction of the token count that should be dedicated to QAT for a given total token count.
-This can be formalized as the following minimization problem:
+\textbf{The main objective of this study is to determine the optimal QAT fraction $f^*$---the fraction of the token count that should be dedicated to QAT for a given total token count.} This can be formalized as the following minimization problem:

 where $L(N, \Dfp, \Dqat, B)$ is the final loss of the setup with $\Dfp$ tokens dedicated to FP training and $\Dqat$ tokens dedicated to $B$-bit QAT.
 Intuitively, $f^*$ expresses a trade-off.
 On one hand, too few QAT steps do not allow the quantized model to adapt to reduced precision.
 On the other hand, too many QAT steps (at the expense of fewer FP steps) should also lead to worse loss since QAT is trained with gradient approximations for quantization operators, which introduces biased and noisier gradients.
 Naturally, a trade-off emerges, suggesting that such $f^*$ should be well-defined.